 Some cars are exempt from motor tax or are subject to a special assessment.
 This is the case of vehicles that have been specially manufactured or adapted for people with disabilities, provided that they own the vehicle and its engine capacity doesn’t exceed 2,000 cc.

 In addition, if you have your car on an offshore island and you only use it in that space, a reduced rate will apply.
 For more details, you can contact your local department of motor vehicles.

 If you’re going to leave your car parked and unused for a while, you don’t need to pay motor tax during that period because it won’t be using public roads.
-You will have to indicate that you won’t be using the car for a period of 3 to 12 months by filling in the RF150 form.
+You'll have to indicate that you won’t be using the car for a period of three to 12 months by filling in the RF150 form.
 Fill it in and send it to your local vehicle tax office (usually at the county council buildings).
-In this form, you will need to indicate the reasons why you won’t be using the vehicle, either because you’ll be out of the country, it’s been stolen or if you have scrapped it.
+In this form, you'll need to indicate the reasons why you won’t be using the vehicle, either because you’ll be out of the country, it’s been stolen or if you have scrapped it.

 The best thing to do is to file the declaration of non-use in the same month that your current motor tax expires.
-In fact, in order to submit it, you must have paid a minimum of 3 months of motor tax, since it is actually a request for reimbursement.
+In fact, in order to submit it, you must have paid a minimum of three months of motor tax, since it's actually a request for reimbursement.

 Car Insurance with Liberty